 Finance Sector Outpaces Regulators in AI Adoption

-The PYMNTS article published April 28, 2026, finds that the financial services sector is moving faster on AI than regulatory authorities.
-PYMNTS reports that 4 in 5 financial firms are already deploying AI at some level, and that software engineering is the "most mature" AI application in finance.
-The article says 48% of surveyed regulators report they remain in an "exploring" stage or are not engaged with AI.
-The report flags adversarial AI and cyber/operational resilience as top concerns, with 48% of industry respondents identifying adversarial AI as a primary risk and 73% citing data privacy and protection as a top perceived vulnerability, according to PYMNTS.
-The report also highlights a perception gap: fewer vendors than industry participants or regulators emphasize adversarial threats, per PYMNTS.
+A report from the Cambridge Centre for Alternative Finance, covered by PYMNTS on April 28, 2026, finds that financial services firms are adopting AI far faster than their regulators: 4 in 5 firms are already deploying AI at some level, and software engineering is the sector's "most mature" AI application.
+By contrast, 48% of regulators surveyed said they remain in an "exploring" stage or are not engaged with AI at all.
+The report flags adversarial AI and cyber/operational resilience as top concerns, with 48% of industry respondents naming adversarial AI as a primary risk and 73% citing data privacy as a top vulnerability - alongside a perception gap in which fewer vendors than industry participants or regulators emphasize adversarial threats.

 What happened

-Editorial analysis: A consistent theme across recent industry studies is a widening gap between commercial AI deployment velocity and the pace of regulatory readiness.
-The PYMNTS-reported findings reinforce that pattern in finance, where commercial incentives for productivity gains coexist with elevated systemic risk concerns such as data privacy, adversarial manipulation, and resilience of model-enabled systems.
+A consistent theme across recent industry studies is a widening gap between commercial AI deployment velocity and regulatory readiness.
+This report reinforces that pattern specifically in finance, where productivity incentives coexist with elevated systemic-risk concerns around data privacy, adversarial manipulation, and the resilience of AI-embedded systems.

 What to watch